mahoney1/docs/commercial-paper-tutorial.md

 A cursory look of `docker ps` on the terminal window, will reveal our smart contract `papercontract` is running in its own docker container.

-## Step Six: Execute the Commercial Paper Smart Contract transactions from client applications - Magnetocorp and Digibank
+## Step 6: Execute the Commercial Paper Smart Contract transactions from client applications - Magnetocorp and Digibank

 So far, we've installed and instantiated our smart contract on the blockchain.
 Now its time to try out the smart contract transactions.